SBCURLEY/pands-project/README.md

 - Pie Charts: Visually engaging method to display the proportion of categories within a variable.
 - Bar Charts: Another effective means of depicting the frequency distribution of categorical data.

-I will be using the Histogram and Box Plot techniques for this project.
+I will be exploring the Histogram and Box Plot techniques for this project.

 [17] [Mastering Exploratory Data Analysis (EDA): A Comprehensive Python (Pandas) Guide for Data Insights and Storytelling](https://medium.com/@nomannayeem/mastering-exploratory-data-analysis-eda-a-comprehensive-python-pandas-guide-for-data-insights-c0be7c5b8889)